Updated October 2019

 This pack comes with two pairs of these mittens so you can keep a pair in the car or at daycare.
 The adjustable strap to makes them easy to put on and the soft fleece will keep tiny hands cozy during play and travel.If you don’t need to worry about keeping hands dry then these might be just what you are looking for.
 Fleece is light weight and washable.

-N’Ice Caps Baby and Kids Strong Stainless Steel Mitten Clips are a great way to keep mittens attached to jackets.
+N’Ice Caps Baby and Kids Strong Stainless Steel Mitten Clips are a great way to keep mittens or gloves attached to jackets.
 If your child goes to child care, or will be taking their snow gear on and off while out and about these little clips are great for keeping mittens attached to your child’s coat.

 All this talk about cold whether and cozy mittens has me thinking it’s time to want to snuggle up on the couch with my youngest to read The Mitten by Jan Brett!